Last reviewed · 8 May 2026 · Independent UK SRS Reference

 How should companies prepare for UK SRS compliance?

-Companies should conduct a gap analysis of current TCFD reporting against UK SRS S2 requirements, assess Scope 3 data collection capabilities, review governance structures for sustainability oversight, evaluate systems and controls for connectivity between sustainability and financial reporting, consider voluntary assurance arrangements, and brief the board on disclosure obligations and resource requirements.
-Professional guidance is available from major accounting and consulting firms.
+Companies should conduct a gap analysis of current TCFD reporting against UK SRS S2 requirements, assess Scope 3 data collection capabilities, review governance structures for sustainability oversight, evaluate systems and controls to meet UK SRS S1's "Connected information" requirement to report sustainability and financial information at the same time and for the same period (paragraphs 21–24), consider voluntary assurance arrangements, and brief the board on disclosure obligations and resource requirements.

 Where in the annual report do UK SRS disclosures go?

-UK SRS disclosures are made within the Strategic Report under section 414CB(2A) of the Companies Act 2006.
 Companies have flexibility in exactly where within the Strategic Report the disclosures appear, but they must be clearly identified as UK SRS disclosures and include a formal statement of compliance with the applicable standards.